NoMan – Remote Inspections

 The NoMan laser unit is also inserted through deck openings and located either on the tank bottom or suspended under deck from where the robotic arm can position the scanner in pre-determined locations to gather point-cloud data.

-The system improves safety and reduces the risks and costs associated with tank preparation for human-entry.
+The system improves safety and reduces the risks and costs associated with tank preparation for human-entry by operating a completely remote tank inspection.

-NoMan is not restricted by battery life, with intrinsically safe optical scanners.
-And does not need human-entry to pilot, and always knows exactly where it is and what it is ‘looking’ at.
+NoMan® is not restricted by battery life, with intrinsically safe optical scanners.
+It does not need human-entry to pilot, and always knows exactly where it is and what it is ‘looking’ at.

 Is it Proven?